 BBC Antiques Road Trip grapples with Museum’s wrestling memorabilia

-The popular BBC TV series, Antiques Road Trip, made by STV Productions visited Penrith and Eden Museum this week to interview Museum Curator, Corinna Leenen about William Jameson (1837-1888), Penrith’s famous Cumberland & Westmorland wrestling champion.
+The popular BBC TV series, Antiques Road Trip, made by STV Productions, visited Penrith and Eden Museum this week to interview Museum Curator, Corinna Leenen, about William Jameson (1837-1888), Penrith’s famous Cumberland and Westmorland wrestling champion.

-Museum Curator, Corinna Leenen said: “Television production company, STV, who make Antiques Road Trip for the BBC approached us to film items in the Museum’s collection relating to Cumberland & Westmorland wrestling and we were of course delighted to help.
+Museum Curator, Corinna Leenen, said: “Television production company, STV, who make Antiques Road Trip for the BBC, approached us to film items in the Museum’s collection relating to Cumberland and Westmorland wrestling and we were of course delighted to help.